COVID vaccine mandate takes effect for NYC teachers, staff

 COVID vaccine mandate takes effect for NYC teachers, staffNew

-NEW YORK (AP) — Teachers and other school staff members are supposed to be vaccinated against COVID-19 when the bell rings Monday morning for New York City’s sprawling school system.
-Mayor Bill de Blasio has warned that unvaccinated school staffers will not be allowed to work Monday.
-De Blasio said 90% of Department of Education employees had received at least one vaccine dose, including 93% of teachers, as of Friday.
-New York City’s school district is one of the first in the nation to require all school employees to be inoculated against the coronavirus.
+NEW YORK (AP) — A COVID-19 vaccine requirement for teachers and other staff members has taken effect in New York City’s million-plus-student public school system.
+The city had planned to bring in substitutes on Monday, with Mayor Bill de Blasio warning that unvaccinated school employees would be placed on unpaid leave.
+De Blasio said 95% of the city’s roughly 148,000 public school staffers had received at least one vaccine dose as of Monday morning.
+The nation’s largest school system is one of the first in the country to require inoculations for all its staffers.
 A similar mandate is set to go into effect in Los Angeles on Oct.
 15.